 In both cases, I have used the term, "thin" whether it be with water, thinner, or oil.
 Further down in this discussion I will talk about the "fat over lean rule" and clarify what is really happening when you add something to make the paint more fluid.

 I have found a solution for the water-soluble linseed oil problem which I am thrilled with, so read on...

 A friend told me about using walnut oil to make the water-soluble oils flow more easily.

 The walnut oil does make the paint more fluid, but also "fatter," so you must keep this in mind in regards to the "fat over lean" rule

-With this oil, the paints flows just as smoothly as regular oils, There is no stickiness when I try to blend it.
-In addition, there are no fumes from linseed oil, traditional thinners or turpenoid.
+With this oil, the paints flow just as smoothly as regular oils, There is no stickiness when I try to blend it.
+In addition, there are no fumes from linseed oil, traditional thinners, or turpenoid.
 I can still wash everything up with soap and water.

 I am painting without any of the negatives of messy cleanups and fumes that constrict my breathing.

 I have also found that I only need a very small amount of walnut oil to make the paint flow easily.
 Using the water-miscible linseed oil requires a lot more to get past the stickiness before the paint will flow easily.